spillai/numpy-opencv-converter/README.md

 Currently only Linux is supported, although the code is pretty barebones that should allow you to port it to Windows, or Mac OSX with relative ease.
-I personally wouldn't recommend installing opencv as indicated below, but I'll assume you know how to deal with pkg-config and opencv to manage any modifications to the CMakeLists.txt file.
+I personally wouldn't recommend installing opencv as indicated below, but I'll assume you know how to deal with pkg-config and opencv to make any modifications to the CMakeLists.txt file.

 ```